opendaylight/netconf/docs/user-guide.rst

 .. important::

-    There are 2 different endpoints related to RESTCONF protocols:

-    - | ``http://localhost:8181/restconf`` is related to `draft-bierman-netconf-restconf-02 <https://tools.ietf.org/html/draft-bierman-netconf-restconf-02>`__,
-      | can be activated by installing ``odl-restconf-nb-bierman02``
-       Karaf feature.
-      | This user guide uses this approach.
+    Since 2022.09 Chlorine there is only one RESTCONF endpoint:

     - | ``http://localhost:8181/rests`` is related to `RFC-8040 <https://tools.ietf.org/html/rfc8040>`__,
-      | can be activated by installing ``odl-restconf-nb-rfc8040``
+      | can be activated by installing ``odl-restconf-nb``
        Karaf feature.

-    | In case of `RFC-8040 <https://tools.ietf.org/html/rfc8040>`__
-     resources for configuration and operational datastores start ``/rests/data/``,
+    | Resources for configuration and operational datastores start
+     ``/rests/data/``,
     | e. g.
 GET
      http://localhost:8181/rests/data/network-topology:network-topology